iredmail/docs/en_US/installation/0-install.iredmail.on.debian.ubuntu.md

       receive or / and send emails.
 Please contact your ISP to make sure it's not blocked, or ask them to unblock.

+          - Linode.
+Explained in the [blog post](https://www.linode.com/blog/linode/a-new-policy-to-help-fight-spam/), you can open a support ticket to ask the Linode team to open it.
+If you [sign up to Linode with our reference](https://www.linode.com/?r=b4d04083428fb99ce452d84b57253d11692a0850), iRedMail Team's Linode account will receive a credit of $15-20.00.
+Thanks.
           - Amazon AWS EC2.
 Request to [remove the throttle on port 25](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/).
           - Google Cloud Platform.
           - Microsoft Azure.
-          - Linode.
-Explained in the [blog post](https://www.linode.com/blog/linode/a-new-policy-to-help-fight-spam/), you can open a support ticket to request the Linode team to open it.
-If you [sign up to Linode with our reference](https://www.linode.com/?r=b4d04083428fb99ce452d84b57253d11692a0850), iRedMail Team's Linode account will receive a credit of $15-20.00.
-Thanks.
           - DigitalOcean.
 According to [a post in their community](https://www.digitalocean.com/community/questions/port-25-465-is-blocked-how-can-i-enable-it), __SEEMS__ impossible to unblock port 25, that means you can __NOT__ run mail server on DigitalOcean VPS.

 To install iRedMail on Debian or Ubuntu Linux, you need: